Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: KR-ModMax BH Solution and Horizon Structure

 \subsection{Branch dichotomy and physical interpretation}

-A distinctive feature of the Kalb-Ramond-ModMax black hole solution is the existence of two mathematically consistent branches, labeled by $\zeta=\pm1$, which lead to qualitatively different spacetime structures and physical behavior.
-This branch dichotomy originates from the nonlinear electromagnetic sector and persists even in the presence of the Kalb-Ramond deformation, playing a central role in shaping the properties of the solution.
+A distinctive feature of the KR-ModMax BH solution is the existence of two mathematically consistent branches, labeled by $\zeta=\pm1$, which lead to qualitatively different spacetime structures and physical behavior.
+This branch dichotomy originates from the nonlinear electromagnetic sector and persists even in the presence of the KR deformation, playing a central role in shaping the properties of the solution.

-For the ordinary branch ($\zeta=+1$), the electromagnetic contribution partially counteracts the gravitational attraction, closely resembling the behavior familiar from the Reissner-Nordstr\"{o}m geometry.
-As the electric charge approaches a critical value, the event and Cauchy horizons merge and the black hole reaches an extremal configuration with vanishing Hawking temperature.
+For the ordinary branch ($\zeta=+1$), the electromagnetic contribution partially counteracts the gravitational attraction, closely resembling the behavior familiar from the RN geometry.
+As the electric charge approaches a critical value, the event and Cauchy horizons merge and the BH reaches an extremal configuration with vanishing Hawking temperature.
 This limit is associated with the emergence of a degenerate horizon and signals a qualitative change in the near-horizon geometry.
-For larger charge values, the solution admits no horizons, giving rise to naked singularities.
+For larger charge values, the solution admits no horizons, giving rise to NSs.

 On the other hand, the phantom branch ($\zeta=-1$) exhibits a markedly different structure.
 In this case, the effective electromagnetic contribution reinforces the gravitational field, eliminating the possibility of extremal configurations altogether.
-The spacetime admits a single event horizon for all values of the charge, and the Hawking temperature remains strictly positive throughout the parameter space.
-This absence of inner horizons implies a simpler causal structure and avoids the Cauchy horizon instabilities that typically afflict charged black holes in GR-like settings.
+The spacetime admits a single EH for all values of the charge, and the Hawking temperature remains strictly positive throughout the parameter space.
+This absence of inner horizons implies a simpler causal structure and avoids the Cauchy horizon instabilities that typically afflict charged BHs in GR-like settings.

 These geometric differences have direct physical implications.
-The reinforced gravitational potential characterizing the phantom branch modifies the location of the photon sphere and affects null geodesic propagation, while the ordinary branch retains features continuously connected to the Reissner-Nordstr\"{o}m case.
+The reinforced gravitational potential characterizing the phantom branch modifies the location of the PS and affects null geodesic propagation, while the ordinary branch retains features continuously connected to the RN case.
 Similarly, the distinct horizon structures lead to different thermodynamic behavior, particularly near extremality, and influence tidal effects experienced by infalling matter.
-A geometric visualization of the equatorial spatial geometry, illustrating the single-horizon topology of the phantom branch, is presented in Appendix \ref{app:embedding}.
+A geometric visualization of the equatorial spatial geometry, illustrating the single-horizon topology of the phantom branch, is presented in Appendix~\ref{app:embedding}.